-In general, $r_{\alpha}$ is not a homomorphism of partial $S$ actions but it is if the generalized right ample identity holds. \begin{thm} The semigroup $S$ satisfies the generalized right ample condition if and only if $r_{\alpha}$ is a homomorphism of partial $S$-actions for every $\alpha\in S$. \end{thm}
+In general, $r_{\alpha}$ is not a homomorphism of partial $S$-actions but it is if the generalized right ample identity holds. \begin{thm} Let $S$ be a reduced $E$-Fountain semigroup which satisfies the congruence condition.
+The semigroup $S$ satisfies the generalized right ample condition if and only if $r_{\alpha}$ is a homomorphism of partial $S$-actions for every $\alpha\in S$. \end{thm}

 \begin{proof} First assume $S$ satisfies the generalized right ample condition.
 Let $\text{\mbox{\ensuremath{x\in\Lt(\alpha^{+})}}}$.
 If $\mbox{\ensuremath{sx\in\Lt(\alpha^{+})}}$ and $sx\alpha\in\Lt(\alpha^{\ast})$ it is obvious that